-Our research and development expenses have consisted primarily of fees paid to external service providers, salaries and related personnel expenses, facilities and equipment expenses, and other costs incurred related to pre-commercial product candidates.
+Our research and development expenses have consisted primarily of fees paid to external service providers, salaries and related personnel expenses, facilities and equipment expenses, and other costs incurred related to precommercial product candidates.
 We charge all research and development expenses to operations as incurred.
 Our research and development activities have primarily focused on NUPLAZID (pimavanserin) which was approved by the FDA for the treatment of hallucinations and delusions associated with PD Psychosis in April 2016.
-We currently are responsible for all costs incurred in the ongoing development of pimavanserin and we expect to continue to make substantial investments in clinical studies of pimavanserin for indications other than PD Psychosis, including DRP, schizophrenia and depression.
-Additionally, in connection with the FDA approval of NUPLAZID, we committed to conduct post-marketing studies, including a randomized, placebo-controlled withdrawal study in PD Psychosis patients treated with

-NUPLAZID and randomized, placebo-controlled eight-week studies in predominantly frail and elderly patients that would add to the NUPLAZID safety database by exposing an aggregate of at least 500 patients to NUPLAZID.
+We currently are responsible for all costs incurred in the ongoing development of pimavanserin and we expect to continue to make substantial investments in clinical studies of pimavanserin for indications other than PD Psychosis, including depression and schizophrenia.
+While we intend to submit a sNDA to the FDA for DRP in summer 2020, at this time, due to the risks in the regulatory and approval processes, we are unable to estimate with any certainty the costs we will incur for the continued development activities of DRP, including work necessary to support the submission and review of the sNDA.
+Additionally, in connection with the FDA approval of NUPLAZID, we committed to conduct post-marketing studies, including a randomized, placebo-controlled eight-week study or studies in predominantly frail and elderly patients that would add to the NUPLAZID safety database by exposing an aggregate of at least 500 patients to NUPLAZID.
 We will be responsible for all costs incurred for these post-marketing studies.
-We expect to incur increased research and development expenses as a result of our development of trofinetide under the exclusive North American license granted to us by Neuren Pharmaceuticals, including the costs of the planned Phase 3 randomized, double-blind placebo-controlled study evaluating trofinetide in girls with Rett syndrome.
-We currently are responsible for all costs incurred in the development of trofinetide, as well as milestone payments subject to achievement of development milestones.
+We expect to incur increased research and development expenses as a result of our development of trofinetide under the exclusive North American license granted to us by Neuren, including the costs of the Phase 3 LAVENDER study and a long term extension study.
+We currently are responsible for all costs incurred in the development of trofinetide, as well as milestone payments subject to achievement of the M1 PAM program and the research collaboration with Vanderbilt University.
+We

 We use external service providers to manufacture our product candidates and for the majority of the services performed in connection with the preclinical and clinical development of pimavanserin and trofinetide.
 Historically, we have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project.
 Accordingly, we have not reported our internal research and development costs on a project basis.
 To the extent that external expenses are not attributable to a specific project, they are included in other programs.
-The following table summarizes our research and development expenses for the three months ended March 31, 2019 and 2018 (in thousands):
+The following table summarizes our research and development expenses for the three months ended March 31, 2020 and 2019 (in thousands):

 Three Months Ended March 31,

-2019 2018
+2020 2019

 Costs of external service providers:

-NUPLAZID (pimavanserin) \$ 29,354 \$ 20,339
+NUPLAZID (pimavanserin) \$ 28,994 \$ 29,354

-Trofinetide 2,809
+Trofinetide 9,633 2,809

-Other programs 524 634
+Other programs 11,620 524

-Subtotal 32,687 20,973
+Subtotal 50,247 32,687

-Internal costs 12,356 10,646
+Internal costs 13,932 12,356

-Stock-based compensation 7,880 7,657
+Stock-based compensation 8,457 7,880

-Total research and development \$ 52,923 \$ 39,276
+Total research and development \$ 72,636 \$ 52,923